-1. Sections 14-24 of the Sentencing Code provide for the power of the magistrates' courts to commit an offender to the Crown Court for sentencing.

-The power under which the case will arrive in the Crown Court will vary depending on (a) the nature of the case (including whether the conviction offence attracts the 'dangerousness' provisions) and (b) the court's decision as to whether greater sentencing powers are required to do justice to the case.
-For a fuller discussion where children are committed for sentence see Youth Defendants in the Crown Court March 2021, chapter 8.

-- 2. In summary, those provisions are as follows: - (1) Section 14 (committal for sentence of adult or corporate offenders: offences triable either way where greater sentencing powers are required). - (2) Section 15 (committal for sentence of adult offender where the court is of the opinion that an extended sentence or life sentence (under the dangerousness provisions) would be available). - (3) Section 16 (committal for sentence of children for offences listed in s.249 where the court is of the opinion that the Crown Court should have the power to deal with the child by way of a sentence of detention under s.250 (so-called "grave crimes"). - (4) Section 17 (committal for sentence of children where the court is of the opinion that an extended sentence or life sentence (under the dangerousness provisions) would be available). - (5) Section 18 (committal for sentence of adult offenders on entering of guilty plea in case where court has sent the adult for trial in relation to related offence). - (6) Section 19 (committal for sentence of child on entering of guilty plea in case where court has sent the child for trial in relation to related offence). - (7) Section 20 (committal for sentence where offender has been committed for sentence in respect of another offence). - (8) Section 24 contains a list of other committal powers, for instance, following a breach of a community order, suspended sentence order, youth rehabilitation order or for POCA proceedings). - Committals for sentence under ss.14 to 17 attract the full powers of the Crown Court.33
+- 1. Sections 14-24 Sentencing Code provide for the power of the magistrates' courts to commit an offender to the Crown Court for sentencing.
+The power under which the case will arrive in the Crown Court will vary depending on (a) the nature of the case (including whether the conviction offence attracts the "dangerousness" provisions) and (b) the court's decision as to whether greater sentencing powers are required to do justice to the case.
+For a fuller discussion where children are committed for sentence, see Youth Defendants in the Crown Court October 2023, chapter 8. - 2.
+In summary, those provisions are as follows: - (1) Section 14 (committal for sentence of adult or corporate offenders: offences triable either way where greater sentencing powers are required). - (2) Section 15 (committal for sentence of adult offender where the court is of the opinion that an extended sentence or life sentence (under the dangerousness provisions) would be available). - (3) Section 16 (committal for sentence of children for offences listed in s.249 where the court is of the opinion that the Crown Court should have the power to deal with the child by way of a sentence of detention under s.250 (so-called "grave crimes"). - (4) Section 16A (committal for sentence of young offenders on summary trial of certain terrorist offences). - (5) Section 17 (committal for sentence of children where the court is of the opinion that an extended sentence or life sentence (under the dangerousness provisions) would be available). - (6) Section 18 (committal for sentence of adult offenders on entering of guilty plea in case where court has sent the adult for trial in relation to related offence). - (7) Section 19 (committal for sentence of child on entering of guilty plea in case where court has sent the child for trial in relation to related offence). - (8) Section 20 (committal for sentence where offender has been committed for sentence in respect of another offence). - (9) Section 24 contains a list of other committal powers, for instance, following a breach of a community order, suspended sentence order, youth rehabilitation order or for PoCA proceedings). - Committals for sentence under ss.14 to 17 attract the full powers of the Crown Court.51 - 4.
+Committals for sentence under s.20 attract the powers of the magistrates' court.52 - 5.
+As to s.18 and s.19 cases, these arise where either way offences are committed for sentence to accompany other matters that were committed for trial at the same time.
+There are two situations where the Crown Court may exercise its full powers:

-33 Sections 21 and 22
+51 Sections 21 and 22